Agathonas/terracon-hex-quest/README.md

 It will have General name, region where general was born and ethnicity in it's metadata.

-<h3>All the basic Core functionality of ER721 contract:</h3>

-- <b>Minting:</b> Functionality to mint new tokens with unique metadata (General name, region, ethnicity)
-- <b>Metadata Storage onchain:</b> Efficient storage of token metadata within the smart contract or through a decentralized storage system for images (e.g., IPFS).
-Maybe we can store simple String metadata fields on chain?
-As we will want the mutable.
-- <b>Transferability:</b> Enabling secure transfers of tokens between addresses.
-- <b>Ownership Tracking:</b> Keeping track of who owns which token at any given time.
-- <b>Interoperability:</b> Ensuring the token adheres to the ERC721 standard for compatibility with wallets and marketplaces.
-- <b>Mutable Attributes</b> As well we want to have mutable Attributes.
-Meaning initial Birhtplace, Ethnicity, Occupation and Special Trait can be mutable by some proxy contract in the future.
--

 <h3>Future Prestige Points contracts:</h3>

 - <b>Storage for Prestige Points:</b> Each token will have associated points that can be updated.
 Use a mapping structure to associate each token ID with its points.